neuralmagic/deepsparse/README.md

     --model_path "zoo:nlp/question_answering/bert-base/pytorch/huggingface/squad/base-none"
 ```

+To look up arguments run: `deepsparse.server --help`.

-##### ⭐ Multiple Models ⭐
+**⭐ Multiple Models ⭐**
 To serve multiple models in your deployment you can easily build a `config.yaml`.
-In the example below, we are defining two BERT models in our configuration:
+In the example below, we are defining two BERT models in our configuration for the question answering task:

     models:
     - task: question_answering